 Unfortunately, the way they create shelf-stable food isn’t exactly good for its nutritional value.
 They have to use processes that remove the causes of spoilage (the bad stuff), but these same processes also reduce nutrition (the good stuff).

 The extraordinary high levels of heat the traditional jars and pouches are using is the major culprit.
 Heat breaks down vitamins and destroys enzymes that are needed for proper digestion.
-Now, after so much heat – you are left with a syrupy jam that is closer to a can of Coke than real food.
+Now, after so much heat – you are left with a boiled down mixture that is closer to jam than wholesome fresh food.

-So Let’s follow how traditional baby foods are made….
+So let’s follow how traditional baby food is made….

 So far, it’s like making homemade baby food, only maybe not so much heat because you’re not using industrial equipment (you don’t normally heat your food over 185 degrees F for a long period of time)….
-But that’s not it mamas.
+But that’s not it.

 Then, the puree is “deareated” to remove oxygen (which causes food to spoil) and then pasteurized.
-As well all know, pasteurization requires high heat for a long time to kill bacteria.
-This now-high heat processed puree is sent to the baby food companies.
+As we all know, pasteurization requires high heat for a long time to kill bacteria.
+This high heat-processed puree is sent to the baby food companies.
 If a concentrate is called for, the puree goes through an evaporator to draw out water before shipping.
 If you’ve ever tasted frozen juice concentrate, you know it’s like swallowing a spoonful of sugar.

 Now, enter baby food companies: